 Meeting Location

 Determine whether the location of the meeting is accessible for persons with disabilities before booking the event.
-This includes taking into account the building, city, and surroundings, and determining whether there are enough accessible solutions for accommodation, dining, and transportation in the area where the meeting will be organized.
+This includes taking into account the building and surroundings, and determining whether there are enough accessible solutions for accommodation, dining, and transportation in the area where the meeting will be organized.
 The appropriateness of the location can be easily determined by investigating if other successful accessible meetings were previously held there.

+Meeting Venue

-All facility entrances should be accessible for wheelchairs and/or motorized scooters and have steps that are visually marked for those with sight difficulties.
+Choose an accessible venue: All facility entrances should be accessible for wheelchairs and/or motorized scooters and have steps that are visually marked for those with sight difficulties.
 Never use a building with stairs where there are no public lifts or elevators for access.
 Lifts or elevators should have no barriers to access (i.e., stairs).
-All public lifts or elevators should have Braille indication of the floors and, if possible, there should be audio-floor indicators or audio description so that persons who are visually impaired will know which floor they are on.
-All lifts should be clearly sign-posted for everyone, as well.
+All public lifts or elevators should have Braille indication of the floors and, if possible, there should be audio-floor indicators so that persons who are visually impaired will know which floor they are on.
+All lifts should be clearly sign-posted for everyone.

-Meeting Venue

-Choose the right venue: It is essential that persons with disabilities can move around freely without needing to be escorted through security checkpoints, unless requested, or without needing to wait for an elevator key.
-If the door or entrance is not automatic or if it is difficult to open, then a staff member should be placed to assist.
+It is essential that persons with disabilities can move around freely without needing to be escorted through security checkpoints, unless requested, or without needing to wait for an elevator key.
+If the door or entrance is not automatic or if it is difficult to open, then a staff member should be available to assist.
 This applies to moving between meeting rooms, exhibition and dining venues, as well as to the toilets.
+If facilities are on different levels, it makes it especially difficult for persons with disabilities – in particular those using a wheelchair or people with visual impairment – to get from one place to another.

 Accessible toilets should be clearly marked (in Braille also) and on the same floor as the meeting rooms.
-If facilities are all on different levels, it makes it especially difficult for persons with disabilities – in particular those using a wheelchair or the visually impaired – to get from one place to another.
 If guide or service animals are used, then there should be a designated outdoor area available nearby to walk and water them, with disposal areas for waste.

-All conference information should be readily available and there should be an “accessibility desk” manned by trained staff.
+All conference information should be readily available and there should be an “accessibility desk” with trained staff.

-Other features that should be considered or made more accessible include: parking and drop-off areas; proximity to public transport; security personnel should be trained to work with the local police; and under no circumstance should access entrances be blocked, especially if there is only one accessible entrance.
-Training should be provided to all security personnel and especially those who man the lobby entrances.
+Other features that should be considered or made more accessible include: parking and drop-off areas; proximity to public transport; and under no circumstance should access entrances be blocked, especially if there is only one accessible entrance.
+Training should be provided to all security personnel and especially staff at lobby entrances.

 Meeting Rooms